Stráž nad Nežárkou: Sights

 The Church of Saints Peter and Paul was built in the Gothic style in 1413.
 Because of its poor condition, the nave was demolished and rebuilt in 1913.

 The separate bell tower was probably built at the turn of the 16th and 17th centuries.
 In 1861, it was rebuilt in the Neo-Romanesque style and raised.

 The Stráž nad Nežárkou Castle was originally a medieval Gothic building.
 In 1715, after most of the castle was destroyed by a fire, it was rebuilt into its present Baroque form and only a tower from the third quarter of the 13th century survived.
-Frum 1914 until her death in 1930, the castle was owned by Emmy Destinn.
+From 1914 until her death in 1930, the castle was owned by Emmy Destinn.
 Today the castle is open to the public and houses a museum of Emmy Destinn.